 Browsing 100 - 110 results of 119 programs from 2010

 The Exploratorium TV crew caught up with Exploratorium Living Systems director, Dr. Kristina Yu, at After Dark: Sexplorations.
-Kristina confirmed it for us—sex is all around us, all the time.
+Kristina confirmed it for ussex is all around us, all the time.
 This short video summarizes all of the steps in collecting an ice core using the Deep Ice Sheet Coring (DISC) drill.
 Thomas Bauska, of Oregon State University helped Heidi Roop put together this video.
 Exploratorium staff physicist Thomas Humphrey explains what temperature and color have to do with one another.
 Exploratorium staff member Earl Stirling demonstrates the amazing "Pyrograph", an artwork refined over four years.
-Like a fiery version of the museum’s classic Drawing Board, Stirling’s "Pyrograph" swings a pendulum over a sandy cauldron, tracing out oscillating patterns in colorful fire.
-This mesmerizing piece evokes both the Foucault pendulum and Dante’s Inferno.
-When this chemistry teacher entered her portable classroom as a new teacher, she was fresh from West Africa—and there was a lot she didn’t know.
+Like a fiery version of the museums classic Drawing Board, Stirlings "Pyrograph" swings a pendulum over a sandy cauldron, tracing out oscillating patterns in colorful fire.
+This mesmerizing piece evokes both the Foucault pendulum and Dantes Inferno.
+Catch a glimpse of the floor as viewed from atop the concrete pendulum on the Exploratorium's Mezzanine.